 Upon looking at the map when we were at the finish point of the T-Hunt, I saw where it showed me circling around the gas pumps at a gas station so I could get on the other side of the pump.
 This will be handy to show the exact route a hunter takes to get all those ‘Direct bearings’ ( How many times have you driven in a circle in a large parking lot of a shopping center, trying to narrow down that direct bearings from reflections).

-I have been using both these apps for over a month now and they are without any wierd anomolies and function as stated.
+I have been using both these apps for quite a while now and they are without any wierd anomolies and function as stated.

 Here are a few screen shots. . . .